Give Now for node

 Each winter, the Ford School travels with its MPP and MPA students to Washington, DC, so students can attend a series of alumni and employer panels to learn more about policy-relevant careers in our nation's capital.
 As part of the trip, a student-alumni networking reception is held in the evening for alumni in the DC area to hear from a Ford School faculty member or other invited guest and network with current students and each other.

 Featured speakers at past receptions have included Rebecca Blank, former acting deputy secretary of the Department of Commerce; Gary Burtless, senior fellow at The Brookings Institution; Susan M. Dynarski, associate professor of public policy and education at the Ford School; Ted Truman, senior fellow at the Peterson Institute; Marina v.N.
-Whitman, professor of public policy and business at the Ford School; Justin Wolfers, associate professor of public policy and a New York Times-affiliated economist; and Robert Axelrod, 2014 National Medal of Science Recipient.
+Whitman, professor of public policy and business at the Ford School; Justin Wolfers, associate professor of public policy and a New York Times-affiliated economist; Robert Axelrod, 2014 National Medal of Science Recipient, Barry Rabe, J.Ira and Nicki Harris Family Professor of Public Policy, and Susan Collins, former Dean of the Ford School and Edward M Gramlich Collegiate Professor of Public Policy, and Professor of Economics, College of Literature, Science, and the Arts.

 To be involved in the DC trip as a panelist or table host, contact Elisabeth Johnston at firstname.lastname@example.org.